microsoft/ps-docs/README.md

 - name: Generate docs
   uses: Microsoft/ps-docs@main
   with:
     inputPath: string       # Optional.
 The path PSDocs will look for files to input files.
     modules: string         # Optional.
 A comma separated list of modules to use containing document definitions.
     source: string          # Optional.
 An path containing definitions to use for generating documentation.
+    conventions: string     # Optional.
+A comma separated list of conventions to use for generating documentation.
     outputPath: string      # Optional.
 The path to write documentation to.
     path: string            # Optional.
 The working directory PSDocs is run from.
     prerelease: boolean     # Optional.
 Determine if a pre-release module version is installed.
 ```

 ### `inputPath`